JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

 3. Select the **Build | Sync Project with Gradle Files** menu item or click the **Sync Gradle Changes** button in the build script editor to synchronize Gradle files: ![Synchronize Gradle files](gradle-sync.png){width=50}
-4. Right-click the `shared/src/commonMain/.../greetingkmp` directory and select **New | Kotlin Class/File** to create a new file, `NewYear.kt`.
+4. Right-click the `sharedLogic/src/commonMain/.../greeting` directory and select **New | Kotlin Class/File** to create a new file, `NewYear.kt`.
-5. Update the file with a short function that calculates the number of days from today until the New Year using the `datetime` date arithmetic:
+5. In that file, add two functions that calculate the number of days from today until the start of next year using the `datetime` date arithmetic and form the phrase to be displayed:

    ```kotlin
    @OptIn(ExperimentalTime::class)